Don't have glasses to watch today's solar eclipse? Here are 7 safe alternatives.

 Many locations giving away or selling solar eclipse glasses are out of stock, so you may not find a pair within the next few hours.

-People are also reading: Where to buy solar eclipse glasses, according to the experts
+People are also reading: The 2024 solar eclipse is today!
+Here's everything you need to know

 Don't panic though − there are alternative forms of eye protection you can use instead.